Code-Institute-Submissions/Rubys-Riding-Center/README.md

 Existing Features
  ----------------
   The video- gives the client an idea of the class

+  Newsletter Sign Up- to keep the clients up to date with events and new arrivals in the shop

   Sign Up form- allows the client to register for a class, by completing the form.